salterh/DDayPi/README.md

 ## Spec

-An interactive timeloop soundscape which presents aural opportunities for participants to find clues and answer questions in interesting ways.
-Participants should listen closely to audio clues and pay attention to their surroundings to answer questions which meaningfully change the soundscape.
-Players must discover why this ship has become cursed; one of the ships builders dropped a locket in the engine.
+An interactive escape room experience in where users must listen closely to their surroundings and handheld device for clues.
+Uses Raspberry Pis and connected circuits as the main interactive element.

 ## Raspberry Pi Setup
 This guide assumes you have a fresh install of Raspberry Pi (previously Raspbian) Bullseye.
 If you have not done this, you can find instructions [here](https://www.raspberrypi.com/software/).